OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 The cargo stylus tool makes it easy to export your contract's ABI using `cargo stylus export-abi`.

-This command returns the ABI matching your smart contract.
+This command returns the Solidity ABI interface of your smart contract.
 If you have been running `cargo stylus new` without modifying the output, `cargo stylus export-abi` will return:

 ```shell
 /**